EEYale/WebMappingResources/TreesWithLeaflet/README.md

   </body>
 </html>
 ```
 2) To add Leaflet functionality, we need to add both the `Leaflet CSS` as well as the `Leaflet JavaScript library` to our script.
-Then, we add a `<div>` element which is our map, and style it by setting the width and height parameters.
+Then, we add a `<div>` element which contains our map, and style it by setting the width and height parameters.
 Finally, we initialize a map using Leaflet and add the [Open Street Map tile layers](https://wiki.openstreetmap.org/wiki/Tiles) as our basemap.
 Your final index.html file should look like this:
 ```html
 <!DOCTYPE html>
 <html>